Emerita Professor of Law

 - At Mitchell Hamline, serves on the President’s Council, the Alumni Board, and the Alumni Engagement Strategic Planning Task Force.
 Supervised an extern for the Rice County Dispute Resolution Program through the Mitchell Hamline ADR Externship Program in fall 2016.
 Serves as a mentor in the Hachey Ambassadors Mentor Program.

-- At the Minnesota State Bar Association, serves on the Diversity and Inclusion Leadership Council and the Leadership Subcommittee of the Leadership Council; the Community Committee of the Alternative Dispute Resolution Section Council; and the Life and the Law Committee.
+- At the Minnesota State Bar Association, serves on the Diversity, Equity, and Inclusion Leadership Council and the Leadership Subcommittee of the Leadership Council; the Community Committee of the Alternative Dispute Resolution Section Council; and the Life and the Law Committee.
 Chairs the Diversity Committee of the Alternative Dispute Resolution Section Council.

 - Serves on the board of the Minnesota Statewide Advisory Council for Community Dispute Resolution Programs and on the board of Community Mediation Minnesota